Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Each button has a shape of a path as it was traced through inkscape, drawing the shapes whether be rect, circle or path allows GUI representation and allows to select individual buttons within the GUI switch editor.

+You should wrap your conditon values in qoutes as 001 equates to an int which would end up being 1 and will not match a value of 001 within the event data.

 ```yaml
 name: Wallmote Quad
 service: ZWave JS